indrayam/nerd-notes/terminal-fu/curl.md

 When you use curl to communicate with a HTTPS site (or any other protocol that uses TLS), it will by default verify that the server is signed by a trusted Certificate Authority (CA).
 It does this by checking the CA bundle it was built to use, or instructed to use by the `--cacert` command line option.

-Sometimes you end up with a sitation where you don't have the necessary CA cert in your bundle.
+Sometimes you end up with a situation where you don't have the necessary CA cert in your bundle.

 ### Do not disable: